hmrc/customs-data-store/README.md

 ### Login enrolments

-The service can be accessed by using below enrolments and with below sample EORI numbers, via http://localhost:9949/auth-login-stub/gg-sign-in (on local) or https://<host:port>/auth-login-stub/gg-sign-in on DEV/QA/STAGING
+The service's endpoints (that need Enrolment to access) can be accessed by using below enrolments

-Redirect URL - `/customs/payment-records`

 | Enrolment Key	 | Identifier Name | Identifier Value |
 |----------------|-----------------|------------------|